DanielSaccardo/Docker-compose-services/grafana/README.md

     under "Prometheus" select "Prometheus (default)" and then "Import".

 Here we go now your dashboard will appear and over time the data will be filled

-⚠️ For some reason restarting Grafana container will result in a reset.